-Best All-Rounder: Na Pali and Ni'ihau The Forbidden Island Kauai Snorkel Cruise
+Best All-Rounder: Ni'ihau and Na Pali Coast Super Snorkel Cruise

 This tour might sound ominous, but it’s anything but: You’ll spend a glorious seven hours on a sailing and snorkeling excursion that takes guests from Port Allen along Kauai's northwestern Na Pali coastline.
 You’ll catch the incredible scenery—the cliffs reach up to 4,000 feet—from a 65-foot catamaran, which comes equipped with plenty of great places to view the coast from: an inside cabin, spacious sundecks, and lounging trampolines.

 Along the way, the crew will explain some Hawaiian history and legends that have a connection to the sights you’re taking in.
 You’ll also head near Ni’ihau, the forbidden island itself, to snorkel in the turquoise water of Lehua Crater—widely considered to be one of the best snorkeling spots in the state.
 (The island itself does live up to its name as it’s closed off to outsiders.)
 A continental breakfast and lunch, usually a deli-style menu, as well as refreshments are included.

 Best With Hiking: Na Pali Coast Snorkel, Hike and Picnic